wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ```
 vagrant plugin install vagrant-disksize
 ```
-Then you will need to uncomment out the lines in the [Vagrantfile](vagrant/Vagrantfile) relevant to disk size.
+Then you will need to uncomment out the lines in the [Vagrantfile](vagrant/Vagrantfile) relevant to disk size, including running the [disk-extend.sh](vagrant/disk-extend.sh] script.

 ## iii.
 Make the first vagrant up call